Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Fees and charges.
 Whenever possible, always do your best to avoid excessive fees and charges.
 The best way to do this is to make sure you do your research, ask questions and compare.

-How you can apply for an unsecured personal loan
+How to apply for an unsecured loan

-If you think that an unsecured personal loan is for you, all you need to do is use the comparison table above to compare your unsecured loan options.
-After browsing and finding a suitable loan, click “Go to site” to be directed to the lender’s website to start your application.
-To get an unsecured loan approved, you’ll need to meet a range of criteria set by the lenders, such as:
+If you think that an unsecured loan is for you, all you need to do is use the comparison table above to compare your unsecured loan options.
+After browsing and finding a suitable loan, click Go to site to be directed to the lender’s website to start your application.
+To get an unsecured loan approved, you’ll need to meet a range of criteria set by the lenders, including:

 - You must be at least 21 years old.